-• To recall setup data
+To recall setup data

 Recalling setup data stores it in the current setup memory area.
-You can then use Advanced Setup to edit the setup.
+After recalling setup data, you can edit it as required.
 This capability comes in handy when you need to perform a setup that is slightly different from one you have stored in memory.

-- 1. On the E-CON3 main menu (page ε-1), press [2] (MEMORY) to display the setup memory list. - 2.
-Use the (and cursor keys to highlight the name of the setup you want. - 3.
-Press [F5] (LOAD). - 4.
-In response to the confirmation message that appears, press F1 (Yes) to recall the setup. - To clear the confirmation message without recalling the setup, press [F6] (No).
+- 1. On the sampling screen, press F4 (OTHER) F2 (MEMORY) to display the setup memory list. - 2.
+Use the and cursor keys to highlight the name of the setup you want. - 3.
+Press F5 (LOAD). - 4.
+In response to the confirmation message that appears, press [F1] (Yes) to recall the setup. - To clear the confirmation message without recalling the setup, press [F6] (No).

 • Recalling setup data replaces any other data currently in the current setup memory area.
+However, if there is setup data for a sampling mode that is different from the current mode, that data will not be overwritten.